 - Requires feed by good quality water (for instance, reverse osmosis-treated water) for economically efficient operation.

-Continuous electrodeionization is often used as a key part of a larger ultrapure water system.
-Ultrapure water systems typically utilize reverse osmosis in combination with electrodeionization, which provides a completely chemical-free solution for water treatment that is ideal for a number of applications including:
+Continuous Electrodeionization is often used as a key part of a larger ultrapure water system.
+Ultrapure water systems typically utilize reverse osmosis in combination with EDI, which provides a completely chemical-free solution for water treatment that is ideal for a number of applications including: